Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Based on our experiences throughout Kentucky, here are three "fixes" that we do NOT recommend:

-A severely damaged home foundation that is undergoing replacement in Hazard.
+A severely damaged home foundation that is undergoing replacement in Monticello.

-A complete foundation replacement in Hazard.
+A complete foundation replacement in Monticello.
 The house is placed on temporary supports while the foundation is excavated and replaced.

 Total Foundation Replacement